 To that point, a recent survey reports that one in nine women has gone through 10 or more failed skin care products in the past, and the average woman is currently holding onto four of them in their home.
 It’s understandable, given the countless lotions, creams, oils, and gels on the market.
 Choosing the best face moisturizer can be overwhelming.
 And stress can lead to wrinkles – not good!
 The survey of women 35 and older also looked at their skin care journeys and found that nearly three-quarters say their confidence is impacted by the way their skin looks (72%).

-So which moisturizers are worth buying?
+By incorporating these key ingredients and tailoring your search, you’ll unlock the door to a glowing, healthy complexion.
+So, grab your magnifying glass, unleash your inner skincare scientist, and find the moisturizer that makes your skin sing!
 To help you decide, StudyFinds visited 10 leading beauty and health websites to find the best face moisturizers.
 Our list is ranked based on the most-recommended products across those sites.
 If we missed the product you love most, let us know in the comments!

 The List: Best Face Moisturizers, According to Expert Reviews

 Founded in 2016, this U.S.-based science-driven skincare line is distributed through dermatologists and aesthetic surgeons.
 It’s a heavy hitter, for those who take their skincare seriously.
 Diminished fine lines and wrinkles factor in when judging how skin looks.
 This is where some aestheticians said Trio can help due to its use of omega three and six to deeply nourish your skin.

 “Not feeling heavy,” came up time and time again in reviews for this treatment.
 Dr. Annie Chiu, a board-certified cosmetic and general dermatologist and founder of The Derm Institute in California told NBC News this moisturizer “provides deep moisture without the heaviness.”